 How Much Fat Should You Eat Per Day?

 Let it be known that weight loss and fat intake can absolutely coexist, as it should!
 But how much fat should you eat per day?
-BistroMD is enlightening this heavy, common question!
+We’re shedding some light on this heavy question!

 How Much Fat Should You Eat Per Day?

-Also known as monounsaturated fatty acids (MUFAs), this fat type is soft or liquid at room temperature and naturally-occurring in plants, including olive and canola oils, olives, nuts and associated nut butter, and avocadoes.
-Consuming MUFAs have shown to decrease LDL and total cholesterol.
+• Monounsaturated Fats: MUFAs are soft or liquid at room temperature and naturally-occur in plants, including olive and canola oils, olives, nuts and associated nut butter, and avocados.

 Eat Fat and Lose It, Too